 One eye condition that you may experience is a posterior vitreous detachment (PVD).
 A PVD occurs because of natural changes to the jelly (the vitreous) in your eye and does not normally threaten your sight.
 It tends to develop later on in life, but it can develop earlier if you have myopia.

 If you have high myopia then there is a higher chance of you developing a retinal detachment.
-This is where a hole or tear can develop in the retina when it has been stretched.
-The fluid in the eye can leak through this gap and behind the retina.
+This is where a hole or tear can develop in your retina when it has been stretched.
+The fluid in your eye can leak through this gap and behind your retina.
 This can cause your retina to detach from the back of your eye.
 The symptoms of a PVD and retinal detachment are:

-You also have a higher risk of developing glaucoma and you may develop cataracts at an earlier age.
+You also have a higher risk of developing glaucoma (raised eye pressure) and you may develop cataracts (clouding of the lens) at an earlier age.

 If you have been diagnosed with pathological myopia you have very high myopia and your eye may also show degenerative changes affecting the back of the eye.
 These changes can cause a reduction in your sight.

 The stretching of your retina as your eye grows longer causes it to become thinner.
 A common change in pathological myopia is areas of retinal atrophy.
 These are areas where your retina has become very thin and can affect how your retinal cells work.
 When an optometrist or ophthalmologist looks into your eye the areas of atrophy look very pale and blood vessels that are behind the retina can be seen through them.
-Your vision at these areas may be reduced or even blanked out causing blind patches in your visual field.
-Retinal atrophy can occur anywhere on the retina and if it happens in the macula area, it can affect your central vision.
+Your vision at these areas may be reduced or even blanked out causing blind patches in your sight.
+Retinal atrophy can occur anywhere on the retina and if it happens in the macula (central area of the retina), it can affect your central vision.

-At the edge of your retina there may be retinal changes and thinning that develop known as lattice degeneration.
+At the edge of your retina there may be retinal changes and thinning that develops, known as lattice degeneration.
 In many people lattice degeneration is regularly monitored by an eye specialist and usually causes no problems.
-The risk of retinal degeneration increases with the presence of lattice degeneration, which in turn increases with high myopia.
-Laser treatment or cryotherapy may be needed to these areas to prevent a retinal detachment from developing.
+The presence of lattice degeneration increases the risk of retinal detachment.
+Laser treatment or cryotherapy (freezing treatment) may be needed to these areas to prevent a retinal detachment from developing.

 As the eye stretches it can cause breaks to appear on the retina, which look like fine lines.
-These are known as lacquer cracks and are breaks that occur in Bruch's membrane.
-Bruch's membrane is found between the retina and the choroid (the retina's blood supply).
-There isn't any treatment for lacquer cracks and they don't affect your vision directly.
+These are known as lacquer cracks and are breaks that occur in the membrane between the retina and its underlying blood supply (Bruch’s membrane).
+There isn’t any treatment for lacquer cracks and they don’t affect your vision directly.
 However they are the first signs of further problems which can develop and cause changes to your vision.

-Most people who have myopia may not have any complications and will only need glasses or contact lenses to make their vision sharper.
+Most people who have myopia don’t have any complications and will only ever need glasses or contact lenses to make their vision sharper.
 If your prescription is over -10.00D, then you would be entitled to a NHS complex lens voucher to use towards the cost of your glasses or contact lenses.
-Your optician would be able to tell you how much this voucher is worth and if your prescription would entitle you to a NHS complex lens voucher.
+Your optician would be able to tell you how much this voucher is worth.

 The higher your level of myopia is, the higher the risk of developing eye conditions and the changes associated with myopia.
 If your retina has been damaged then your vision may need more than glasses to help you see well.

-A low vision clinic, which is located in the eye hospital, can be very helpful.
-Low vision aids, such as magnifiers can help to make things you are looking at bigger.
+A low vision clinic, which is located in an eye hospital, can be very helpful.
+Low vision aids, such as magnifiers, can help to make things you are looking at bigger.
 They will be able to provide practical help and advice on how to use your remaining vision.
-Your eye specialist would be able to refer you to the low vision clinic for an assessment.
+Your eye specialist or your GP would be able to refer you to the low vision clinic for an assessment.

 There are no treatments available to stop your eye from developing the complications of high or pathological myopia.
-This is because it is not possible to control the growth of your eye.
+This is because it’s not possible to control the growth of your eye.
 Currently treatment is aimed at improving your vision and to treat any complications if and when they happen.
 You will be monitored regularly by your eye specialist who will check the health of your eyes.
-It is important to have your eyes checked by your eye specialist as soon as possible if you notice and changes to your vision or any new symptoms.
+It’s important to have your eyes checked by your eye specialist as soon as possible if you notice any changes to your vision or any new symptoms.

 The type of treatment you may need will depend upon the eye condition or the change that has developed.
 Not all the eye changes that happen in pathological myopia can be treated.
 There are a number of complications which may occur because of pathological myopia and these include:

+A cataract is when the lens inside your eye becomes cloudy.
+This cloudiness can cause symptoms such as blurred or misty vision, colours appearing dull, or problems seeing clearly at night.
 Cataracts can take some time to develop before they affect your vision.
-When your daily activities are being affected by your cataracts, surgery will be considered to remove them.
+When your daily activities are being affected by your cataracts, they can be treated using surgery to remove the cloudy lens and replace it with an artificial one.

-If you have been diagnosed with glaucoma then you may be prescribed eye drops to help control it.
+If you have been diagnosed with glaucoma then you may be prescribed eye drops to help control your eye pressure.
 It’s very important that you use your eye drops as advised by your eye specialist as this will prevent you from experiencing any future sight loss due to glaucoma.
 It’s also important to attend any hospital eye appointments regularly to monitor your glaucoma.

 A retinal detachment can be repaired by different types of surgery.
-If you have a retinal detachment, it’s important that you are seen by an eye specialist as soon as possible.
+If you have symptoms of a retinal detachment, it’s important that you are seen by an eye specialist immediately.
 They would be able to assess the detachment and decide which type of surgery would be best for you.

 New blood vessels that may develop can be treated with a type of laser, known as photodynamic therapy (PDT).
-Before the laser is used they will inject you with a light sensitive drug called Verteporfin.
-This injection is usually given in your arm.
+Before the laser is used a light sensitive drug called Verteporfin is injected into your arm.
 The Verteporfin will travel to your eye through your blood vessels and will fill the new blood vessels that are growing.
 Your eye specialist will be able to see these new vessels clearly and apply the laser to them.
 The laser causes a reaction with the drug which seals off any new blood vessels that may be growing.
 This treatment needs to be given at the early stages of the blood vessel growth so that it can prevent the new blood vessels causing damage.

-A large proportion of people who have pathological myopia suffer from light sensitivity or photophobia.
+A large proportion of people who have pathological myopia suffer from light sensitivity known as photophobia.
 You may find bright light uncomfortable or you find it difficult to adapt to changing levels of lighting.
-Using sunglasses, tinted lenses and sunshields can help to reduce the discomfort and glare you may experience in everyday living.
+Using sunglasses, tinted lenses and sunshields can all help to reduce the discomfort and glare you may experience in everyday living.

 Most people who have myopia find their vision improves when they wear their glasses or contact lenses.
 However, it’s completely natural to be upset when you are diagnosed with an eye condition associated with myopia.
 It’s normal to find yourself worrying about the future and how you will manage a change in your vision.